Home CGS 2820C

 2. ID Selectors are typically used in a stylesheet to define a division on a page.
 They start with a #.

-They should not be reused - that is only use a particular ID one time per page.
+They are only used once and should not be reused - only use a particular ID one time per page.

 Syntax: ID {property: value; property: value; }